Our commitment to research and evidence

 In late 2014 the book Homelessness in Australia was published by UNSW press.
 The final chapter titled ‘Reforming the Service System’ was co-authored by Dr Jane Bullen and Felicity Reynolds.
 Copies of the book can be purchased from the Council to Homeless Persons in Victoria or via many online bookshops.

-In 2008 Felicity Reynolds was awarded a Churchill Fellowship to investigate effective responses to people who experience chronic homelessness.
+Felicity Reynolds, former CEO of the Mercy Foundation, was awarded a Churchill Fellowship to investigate effective responses to people who experience chronic homelessness.
 That report can be accessed here.

 Workshops and Forums